jesse-ai/docs/docs/utils.md

 ::: tip
 This is probably the most important helper function that you're going to need in your strategies.
 Those of you whom are familiar with compounding risk would love this function.

-We made a website for you just to play with this simple but important formula: [positionsizingcalculator.com](https://positionsizingcalculator.com).
+We made a [website](https://positionsizingcalculator.netlify.app) for you just to play with this simple but important formula.
 :::

 ```py